go-masonry/docu-web/content/clients/interceptors/_index.md

 ## GRPC Client Interceptor

 GRPC Interceptors are part of the `gRPC` [package](https://pkg.go.dev/google.golang.org/grpc#UnaryClientInterceptor) already.
-Besides mentioning it Mortar have nothing to add.
+Besides mentioning it Mortar has nothing to add.

 ## Registering